proxyserver2023/k8s/README.md

 2. `kind`
 3. `metadata` - Data that helps uniquely identify the object, including a name string, UID, and optional namespace

+### Names
+All objects in the Kubernetes REST API are unambiguously identified by a Name and a UID.

 ## k8s commands
 ``` bash
 minikube start